 Consultation on APRA's Superannuation Data Transformation

-The Australian Prudential Regulation Authority (APRA) is undertaking a multi-year project to upgrade the breadth, depth and quality of its superannuation data collection.
+APRA is undertaking a multi-year project to upgrade the breadth, depth and quality of its superannuation data collection.

-APRA’s Superannuation Data Transformation aims to drive better industry practices and improve member outcomes by significantly enhancing the comparability and consistency of reported data.
+APRA’s Superannuation Data Transformation (SDT) project aims to drive better industry practices and improve member outcomes by significantly enhancing the comparability and consistency of reported data.
 The project will make it easier to scrutinise and reliably compare fund and product performance, especially in the choice segment of the market.

 Each phase will involve the release of multiple topic papers, each covering a different aspect of the consultation.

 There are also frequently asked questions (FAQs) that provide timely guidance on commonly asked questions about reporting.

 The objective of the Superannuation Data Transformation Strategic Forum (SDTSF) is to obtain input from industry stakeholders to contribute to APRA’s understanding and resolution of the challenges for implementing and transitioning to the new superannuation data collections.